The most beautiful bridges in Paris aren’t just bridges, they tell stories spanning centuries.

-You’ll find long years of history behind River Seine’s road crossings, dating far back when Paris was still a small town.
+You’ll find long years of history behind the Seine river’s road crossings, dating far back when Paris was still a small town.
 Bridges have come a long way, from simple wooden planking to ones supporting housing, slowly replaced by stone and cast iron.

 Like the city, the bridges have grown bolder, bigger and stronger.

 Pro-Tip to help you fully explore:

 Here is a Paris travel tip you might want to consider.
 Kill two birds with one stone by joining a Big Bus Tour where you can hop on and off at all the major attractions.
 Coming in with one-day, two-days, and night passes, English-speaking live guides, and different routes to mix it up, there’s no better way to cross those bridges.
 Get your tickets here.

 Many stops bring you to Paris beautiful bridges, showcasing both iconic landmarks and River Seine’s intricate network.

 For a preliminary glance of Paris and a comprehensive tour of the most prominent bridges, why not take a River Cruise?

 Not only does the hour-long tour pass under the impressive architectures spanning the Seine river, but it also offers glimpses of many major landmarks.